VirusTotal/vt-cli/README.md

 ### Installing the tool

 For installing the tool you can download one the [pre-compiled binaries](https://github.com/VirusTotal/vt-cli/releases) we offer for Windows, Linux and Mac OS X, or alternatively you can compile it yourself from source code.
-For compiling the program you'll need Go 1.9.x or higher installed in your system and type the following commands:
+For compiling the program you'll need Go 1.13.x or higher installed in your system and type the following commands:

 ```
-$ go get -u github.com/golang/dep/cmd/dep
 $ go get -d github.com/VirusTotal/vt-cli/vt
-$ cd `go env GOPATH`/src/github.com/VirusTotal/vt-cli
-$ dep ensure
 $ make install
 ```